UnderwaterOwlbear/underwaterowlbear.github.io/pages/rules.md

 ## Spellcasting

-**Spellbooks** contain a single spell and take up one inventory slot.
+**Spellbooks** contain a single spell.
 Anyone can cast a spell by holding a spellbook in both hands and reading its contents aloud.

 **Spell Level**: A spell's effective caster level is equal to the amount of **WIL** damage the caster inflicts upon himself.
 This **WIL** damage can be healed with rests just as with any other ability score damage.
 The max spell level is 6th (and thus max **WIL** damage that can be inflicted this way is 6 damage).